 - 9. Turn on the computer and all attached devices. - 10.
 Use the Setup Utility program to set the date and time and any passwords.
 See Chapter 2, "Using the Setup Utility program," on page 27.

 Erasing a lost or forgotten password (clearing CMOS)

 This section applies to lost or forgotten passwords.
-For more information about lost or forgotten passwords, see Access IBM on your desktop.
+For more information about lost or forgotten passwords, see the Access IBM program on your desktop.

 To erase a forgotten password: